manuelbomi/GCP-Vertex-AI-Application---Model-Training-and-Deployment-with-AutoML/README.md

 ![Image](https://github.com/user-attachments/assets/d141fa4c-1627-4800-8364-58826c2b506a)

 ##### Choose an estimated budget time for training your model.
-Average could be 1 to 4 hours depending on dataset
+Average could be 1 to 4 hours depending on dataset.
+(Do not forget to set a billing threshold alarm under your billing.
+The alarm will email you once the threshold that your set is met)

 ![Image](https://github.com/user-attachments/assets/62f08519-b088-4e58-a229-e7cf4d3a42b5)